codatio/codat-docs/docs/using-the-api/webhooks/migrating-to-new-event-types.md

 #### NewCompanySynchronized

-Triggered when initial syncs are complete for all data types queued for a newly connected company, and at least one of those syncs is successful.
+Called when initial syncs are complete for all data types queued for a newly connected company, and at least one of those syncs is successful.

 The replacement `read.completed.initial` webhook is called the first time the data type is stored in Codat's cache and uses the same payload as the `read.completed` webhook.